-AB InBev's dream is to Bring People Together for a Better World.
-In pursuing this dream, the Company strives to strike a balance between generating great business results and managing its environmental and social responsibilities.
-Sustainability is central to the Company's culture and embedded in the way the Company does business.
+AB InBev's purpose is that We Dream Big for a Future with More Cheers.
+In pursuing this purpose, the Company strives to strike a balance between generating great business results and managing its environmental, social and governance (together ESG) responsibilities.
+ESG is central to the Company's culture and is embedded in the way the Company does business.

-In accordance with applicable legislation, AB InBev also publishes a non-financial statement as part of its annual report and which outlines its targets and progress made in, among others, the following areas of our Better World agenda:
+In accordance with applicable legislation, AB InBev also publishes an ESG report annually which outlines its targets, initiatives and progress made in, among others, its ESG agenda.